ii887522/hydro/docs/any/ReactivityManager.md

   reactiveA: Reactive<A>, reactiveB: Reactive<B>, reactiveC: Reactive<C>, onChange: (a: A, b: B, c: C) => R ): Reactive<R>
 ```
-It registers a new watcher that transforms these reactive objects received into a new reactive object that holds a
+Registers a new watcher that transforms these reactive objects received into a new reactive object that holds a
 different type.

 `reactiveA`: The first reactive object which its value changes are listened for.

 `reactiveB`: The second reactive object which its value changes are listened for.

 `reactiveC`: The third reactive object which its value changes are listened for.

-`onChange`: It is a watcher that listens for new value and processes it.
+`onChange`: A watcher that listens for new value and processes it.

-It returns a transformed reactive object.
+A transformed reactive object.

 ### **Example usage:**
 ```ts